riatzukiza/riatzukiza.github.io/kanban/board.md

 ## Tasks

-- Hot reload server
+- Hot reload system
-- hot reload client
-- Brain storm new projects
+  - Create a seperate pipeline for development and production
 - unit system
+  - A unit is an abstraction over an entity.
+  - Entities can be anything in the game
+  - A unit is a dynamic collection of entities
+    - Like say a weapon, a shield
-- ground tiles
+- simulation backend
+- vector field visualization

 # Blocked